HL7/davinci-pas/input/pagecontent/usecases.md

 A PAS Subscription has been created to allow systems to monitor for specific requests.
 In response to a subscription notification indicating that the prior authorization has been changed, there is an inquiry operation that allows for returning information about prior authorization submissions.
 This operation can also be used for generic inquiries about a prior submission.

-There is also guidance on monitoring in the CDex IG: [Using CDex Attachments with DaVinci PAS](http://build.fhir.org/ig/HL7/davinci-ecdx/task-based-approach.html#polling-vs-subscriptions)
+There is also guidance on monitoring in the CDex IG: [Polling vs Subscriptions](http://build.fhir.org/ig/HL7/davinci-ecdx/task-based-approach.html#polling-vs-subscriptions)

 ### Supporting Information
 To evaluate whether a given service will be covered, a payer may need to understand additional information about the patient.
 There are three main categories of such information: